INDUSTRIAL

 By 1923, the only reliable internal combustion locomotives were for small industrial and mining locomotives; where gasoline engines powered a mechanical drive.
 They were not suitable for full size or heavy freight operations, and this is not to say that the locomotive manufacturers had not been dabbling in internal combustion power for locomotives since the turn of the century.

-Since there had been no pressing impetus, designs took their time.
-Steam was still king.
-It was not until the Kaufman Act was proposed, and with it the three year deadline of that Kaufman Law, that forced widespread efforts of several locomotive manufacturers to finally produce successful diesel-electric and diesel-electric-battery designs of locomotives.
+It was not until the Kaufman Act was proposed in 1923, and with it the three year deadline of that Kaufman Law, that forced widespread efforts of several locomotive manufacturers to finally produce successful diesel-electric and diesel-electric-battery designs of locomotives.

 The Kaufman Electrification Act of 1923, ratified by the New York State Assembly; mandated that all railroads located in the City of New York City be electrified by January 1, 1926.